Clube do Remo: Crest

 The first Remo's emblem consisted of a navy blue rectangle, with the center a white anchor, in obliquely, circulated by thirteen stars of the same color.
 After the reorganization of 1911, the anchor gave way to a format shield similar to a buoy lifeguard, crossed by a pair of oars.
 At the top was the description "Grupo do Remo" and the environment, the initials "GR" intertwined.

 In 1914, the college is renamed Clube do Remo.
 With this change, the shield also is renewed.
 The circular uniformity of the previous badge is maintained by adding the typical symmetrical side cut-outs of British heraldry - heritage of some founders of the club with academic training in Europe, especially in England.
 The acronym GR gives way to the CR.

-Over the years, the shield has undergone some changes, without change your style.
+Over the years, the shield has undergone some changes, without changing style.
 The last change occurred in 2013, seeking to rescue the origins of the club and to combine the concept of modernity.
 According to the Brand Manual, the Bluean shield now has a finish on the sidelines and superior to characterize volume and three-dimensionality, in addition to the reversal of the stars color according to the degree of importance of each title - five white representing the five state titles consecutive and golden, representing the national title of Campeonato Brasileiro Série C in 2005.

 Anthem

-The hymn of Clube do Remo came to an adjustment made by the poet Antônio Tavernard the carnival march created by Emílio Albim for block Cadetes Azulinos, created in 1933 and was formed by athletes, members, leaders and supporters who roamed the streets of Belém bound Republic Square.
-Tavernard exchanged 30 march of words to create the anthem of Azulinos Athletes, first published in the newspaper O Estado do Pará on 4 November 1941.
+The anthem of Clube do Remo originated from an adaptation by the poet Antônio Tavernard of a carnival march composed by Emílio Albim for the Cadetes Azulinos bloco, created in 1933 and formed by athletes, members, officials and supporters who paraded through the streets of Belém towards Republic Square.
+Tavernard replaced around thirty words from the march to create the “Hymn of the Azulinos Athletes”, which was first published in the newspaper O Estado do Pará on 4 November 1941.

 Colours

-Raul Engelhard, one of the founders of the Grupo do Remo, on 5 February 1905, had been a student in England.
-Rowing Club supporter, also party race, has proposed that the official color of Remo was the same of Rowing: the United Kingdom's imperial blue.
-In 1911, the Grupo do Remo (regattas) turned Clube do Remo and, two years later, already disputed the first Campeonato Paraense, with horizontal stripes shirts in Navy Blue and white.
+Raul Engelhard, one of the founders of Grupo do Remo on 5 February 1905, had previously studied in England.
+A supporter of the Rowing Club — and also an enthusiast of rowing competitions — he proposed that Remo’s official colour should match that of Rowing: the United Kingdom’s imperial blue.
+In 1911, Grupo do Remo (originally a regatta club) became Clube do Remo, and two years later the team contested its first Campeonato Paraense, wearing navy blue and white horizontally striped shirts.

 Traditional home kit

-Since it emerged, the club features navy blue and white as its official colors.
-Thus, the main uniforms of all types adopt navy blue as the predominant color, reversing the order in secondary uniforms.
-The shirt used by the team in his first football match had horizontal stripes.
+Since its inception, the club has adopted navy blue and white as its official colours.
+The primary kits of all variations feature navy blue as the dominant shade, with the order reversed in the secondary strips.
+The shirt worn in the club’s first football match was designed with horizontal stripes.